Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Six, via his host, let out a long-overdue sigh of relief as several OKs and affirmatives finished the conversation.
 Meatspace life moved so *slowly.* Operations that two Hierarchy operatives could have planned to the finest detail in only minutes took *weeks* for even an experienced human like the Handler to draft.
 Six couldn’t fault his meticulousness, only the bandwidth of protein.

 Still.
 Progress was progress, no matter how delayed.
 Six would need to get his own assets prepared and emplaced before the *real* planning began.
-After all, if one was to use something as fanatical as the APA remnant…Well.
+After all, if one was to use something as fanatical as the APA remnant...
+Well.
 Spending them ought to be done to maximum effect.

 And the clock was running out.